abstractionjackson/portfolio/content/posts/projects/pale-nimbus/index.md

 +++
 title = "Pale Nimbus"
-subtitle = 'Build a Dynamic and Professional Business Card Web Component Using HTML, CSS, and JS' date = 2023-11-26T14:36:09-08:00 draft = false github_repo = "https://github.com/abstractionjackson/business-card"
+subtitle = 'Build a Dynamic and Professional Business Card Web Component Using HTML, CSS, and JS' summary = "Dive into our cutting-edge project where we construct an interactive business card leveraging the power of web standards: CustomElements API, Shadow DOM, and HTML's template and slot elements.
+This initiative is a fusion of advanced web technologies and creative design, ideal for tech-savvy professionals eager to leave a memorable impact with a unique digital presence." date = 2023-11-26T14:36:09-08:00 draft = false github_repo = "https://github.com/abstractionjackson/business-card"